Subroto Cup

-Subroto Cup International Football Tournament is a prestigious international inter-school football tournament that is held annually in New Delhi, India.
-The tournament held annually since 1960, is named after the Indian Air Force Air Marshal Subroto Mukerjee.
-It is the oldest national school football tournament in India and was instituted to promote and encourage the sport at the grassroots level in the country, Students from different countries across Asia participate in this tournament, making it one of the more noteworthy school-level football competitions.
+The Subroto Cup International Football Tournament is an international inter-school football tournament held in New Delhi, India.
+The tournament, held annually since 1960, is named after the Indian Air Force Air Marshal Subroto Mukerjee.
+It is the oldest national school football tournament in India and was instituted to promote and encourage the sport at the grassroots level in the country.
+Students from different countries across Asia participate in this tournament, making it one of the more noteworthy school-level football competitions.

 History

 Subroto Mukerjee conceived the idea in 1958 when he was the Chief of the Air Staff.
-Subroto Mukerjee Sports Education Society was formed in 1960 after his untimely death in Tokyo.
-The first tournament was held in 1960, with participation of about 50 school teams.
-The number of schools participating increased over the years.
-Since 1998, the tournament is played in two age groups, sub-Junior (under 14 years) and Junior (under 17 years).
-Madhyamgram High School from West Bengal has won the U-17 tournament seven times in total, which includes a hat trick of titles in the year 1981, 1982 and 1983.
+Subroto Mukerjee Sports Education Society was formed in 1960.

 Organisation

-Subroto Cup is conducted by the Indian Air Force, with the help of Ministry of Youth Affairs & Sports.
-Initially it was organized by the Durand football tournament committee but in 1994, the Air Force Sports Control Board took over the Subroto Cup tournament and has been conducting it since then.
+The Subroto Cup is conducted by the Indian Air Force, with the help of Ministry of Youth Affairs & Sports.

-The preliminary inter-school tournaments are held in every state of India starting from sub-division, district and division level culminating in the inter-school finals at the state level.
-The school teams, winning the state inter-school championships are then invited to participate in the main Subroto Cup Tournament at Delhi.

-The tournament is held on a league cum knock out basis system and is played in accordance with laws and rules relating as framed by FIFA and as adopted by the All India Football Federation (AIFF) and the Services Sports Control Board.
-The duration of the game in the league matches is 30 minutes each half with an interval of 10 minutes.
-In the event of a draw in the knock-out matches, extra time of 7 minutes each half with one minute's interval is allowed.
-If a match ends in a draw even after extra time, the game is decided by enforcing the penalty shootout rule.

 Tournament structure

 The current tournament structure consists of the preliminary inter-school tournaments at different divisional levels culminating in the inter-school finals at the state level.
 The winners then participate in the main national tournament.